dotnet/docfx/Documentation/incrementalbuild/advanced_cache_file_structure.md

 --------------------- | ---------------------   | -----------------------------------------------------------
-DirectoryName         | string                  | Base directory of the cache files of last successful build DocfxVersion          | string                  | DocFX version PluginHash            | string                  | The hash of plugins plugined in DocFX TemplateHash          | string                  | The hash of specified Templates Versions              | List<[BuildVersionInfo](#buildversioninfo-model)>  | entry point of the cache files per version PostProcessInfo       | PostProcessInfo         | The entry point of the cache files for postprocessor
+DirectoryName         | string                  | Base directory of the cache files of last successful build DocfxVersion          | string                  | DocFX version PluginHash            | string                  | The hash of plugins plugged in DocFX TemplateHash          | string                  | The hash of specified Templates Versions              | List<[BuildVersionInfo](#buildversioninfo-model)>  | entry point of the cache files per version PostProcessInfo       | PostProcessInfo         | The entry point of the cache files for postprocessor